njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 valid for one duration and other access valid for a different duration.
 For example, a user could grant indefinite access for the `openid` scope and short-lived access for a calendar scope.

-TODO: Is it worth getting into the weeds on an AS allowing scopes with different expirations in the same refresh token?
-(Probably not, as then a singular `authorization_expires_in` field is insufficient for the AS to communicate this to the client.)

 ### Infinite Expiration